darklang/dark/docs/eventsV2.md

 The queue also has the following accidental features:

 - events do not have an execution time-limit

 - events may be cancelled if the machine they are running on turns off.
-This should only happen to events that run longer than 28 seconds.
+This should only happen to events that run longer than the shutdown grace period, currently 28 seconds.

 ### Design of the queue